chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/deploy.md

 ### Setup a repository in GitHub

 Before we begin, our local code needs to sync with a remote version control service.
-When our project was initialized in the [Get started chapter](/intro-to-storybook/vue/en/get-started), we already initialized a local repository.
-At this stage we already have a set of commits that we can push to a remote one.
+When we set up our project in the [Get started chapter](/intro-to-storybook/vue/en/get-started), we already initialized a local repository.
+At this stage, we already have a set of commits that we can push to a remote one.

 Go to GitHub and create a new repository for our project [here](https://github.com/new).
 Name the repo “taskbox”, same as our local project.